carlosperate/microbit-dev-env/README.md

 This repository contains a Vagrant box configured to facilitate the development of MicroPython, MakeCode, and C/C++ programs for the BBC micro:bit.

-It uses [Vagrant](https://www.vagrantup.com/intro/index.html), a tool to easily build and manage virtual machine environments.
+[Vagrant](https://www.vagrantup.com/intro/index.html) is a tool to easily build and manage virtual machine environments.

 This virtual machine is very easy to use and contains everything you need to: